bitcrowd/javascript/README.md

 ## Automated Code Formatting

+At a very basic level, adding an [EditorConfig file](https://editorconfig.org/) in your project helps keeping code formatting consistent ([example](templates/.editorconfig)).
+Many editors already natively support EditorConfig, for others there are [plugins](https://editorconfig.org/#download).

 [Prettier](https://github.com/prettier/prettier) is a tool to automatically format source code.
 It can be integrated into your Git workflow and editor.